ROCm/hipFFT/docs/reference/fft-api-usage.rst

 Executing plans
 ===============

-Once you have created an FFT plan, you can execute it using one of the `hipfftExec*` functions.
+After you have created an FFT plan, you can execute it using one of the ``hipfftExec*`` functions.

-For real-to-complex transforms, the output buffer XXX

-For complex-to-real transforms, the output buffer XXX

 .. doxygenfunction:: hipfftExecC2C